Arrhythmias and Atrial Fibrillation: Heart and Vascular Care

 Your cardiologist will prescribe warfarin, aspirin and an antibiotic to prevent infection.
 You should be able to resume regular activities after a few days, but it will take approximately 45 days for heart tissue to heal over the implant.
-At about 45 days, your doctor will check the implant with imaging, and will adjust your medications accordingly.
+At about 45 days, your provider will check the implant with imaging, and will adjust your medications accordingly.
 Most patients come off warfarin at that time.
 Your doctor will then prescribe a medicine called clopidogrel (also known as Plavix®) and aspirin for you to take for six months.
 After that, you will continue to take aspirin on an ongoing basis.
 A very small number of patients may need to keep taking blood thinners long term.
 It is very important that you do not change or stop your medications until your doctor instructs you to do so.

 Who is a candidate for LAAC?

 Not everyone is a candidate for LAAC.
 Blood thinners effectively lower the risk of stroke, but can also increase the risk of bleeding.
 Bleeding can be minor, or in some cases, life-threatening, such as when bleeding in the brain causes a stroke.
-If you have atrial fibrillation not caused by a heart valve problem (non-valvular) and you have a history of bleeding or a lifestyle, occupation or condition that puts you at risk for bleeding, your doctor may consider LAA closure with an implant device.
+If you have atrial fibrillation not caused by a heart valve problem (non-valvular) and you have a history of bleeding or a lifestyle, occupation or condition that puts you at risk for bleeding, your provider may consider LAA closure with an implant device.

 There are risks and benefits to every procedure.
 Your cardiologist will weigh your risk of stroke against your risk of a serious bleeding problem.
-Before making a decision, your doctor will review your health history, and perform a physical exam and TEE (transesophageal echocardiogram), to help determine whether LAAC is an option for you.
+Before making a decision, your provider will review your health history, and perform a physical exam and TEE (transesophageal echocardiogram), to help determine whether LAAC is an option for you.